iam-abbas/Dog_vs_Cat_Kaggle_Dataset/README.md

 Final accuracy on test set was `0.7857`.
 You can improve it by adding more layers, using dropout and varying number of neurons at each layer.

-I have provided my models files in `model_file` folder.
-You can use that for predicting over an image.
+I have provided my models files in the `model_file` folder.
+I had to split the file `DogvsCat_model.ckpt.data-00000-of-00001`into two parts because github doesn't allow files larger than 25 mb.
+You can join them by running```cat DogvsCat_model.ckpt.data-00000-of-00001.part* > DogvsCat_model.ckpt.data-00000-of-00001``` on terminal.
+These model files can be used for predicting over an image.
-<a href="https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/"> here</a>.